Singapore to block access to news outlet MalaysiaNow over failure to comply with POFMA order

 The Ministry of Digital Development and Information (MDDI) and Ministry of Home Affairs (MHA) jointly announced this on Monday (Nov 17), two days after the POFMA order was issued.

-On Saturday, MalaysiaNow was issued a POFMA correction direction that related to an article published on Nov 9 that contained false statements concerning the treatment of convicted drug courier Pannir Selvam Pranthaman.
+On Saturday, MalaysiaNow was issued a POFMA correction direction in relation to an article published on Nov 9 that contained false statements concerning the treatment of convicted drug courier Pannir Selvam Pranthaman.

-“We are aware of MalaysiaNow’s statement rejecting the CD (corrective direction) and criticising the Singapore government’s approach to clarifying online falsehoods,” said MDDI and MHA.
+“We are aware of MalaysiaNow’s statement rejecting the CD (corrective direction) and criticising the Singapore government’s approach to clarifying online falsehoods,” MDDI and MHA said on Monday.

 “The CD requires MalaysiaNow to display the facts alongside the falsehoods published, enabling readers in Singapore to read both versions and make their own assessment about the matter.